What to see in Naples in 36 hours: the tour is designed to let you experience the city in just one weekend.

 After seeing the Castel Nuovo, you can go to Piazza del Plebiscito, with the San Carlo Theater and the Royal Palace in the background and the Umberto I Gallery as a counterpoint.

-2. Breakfast in the Capodimonte wood and visit to the Royal Palace - 09.00 am
+9AM: breakfast in the Capodimonte wood and visit to the Royal Palace

-The last day in Naples opens in the name of greenery and culture.
+The last hours in Naples begin in the name of greenery and culture.
 After having breakfast, you can visit the Capodimonte wood.
 An immense green oasis on the edge of the city fabric was once a royal garden with even the Royal Palace inside, the current Capodimonte Museum.
-The Museum collects some of the most beautiful works of all Italian history from Raffaello to Michelangelo, passing through Parmigianino, Goya, Pinturicchio, Vasari, Tiziano and Andy Warhol.
+The Museum collects some of the most beautiful works of art of all times from Raffaello to Michelangelo, passing through Parmigianino, Goya, Pinturicchio, Vasari, Tiziano and even Andy Warhol.

 Shopping in Naples

-Before leaving Naples, you cannot fail to take advantage of its shopping streets.
+Before leaving Naples after this amazing journey in just one day and half, you cannot fail to take advantage of its shopping and fashion streets.
 From Capodimonte you can easily return by bus to Piazza Dante, a strategic point to reach all the most fashionable streets of Naples.
-Via Toledo is one of these streets, a very long promenade full of shops of any kind.
-From via Toledo you can also easily reach via Chiaia and the famous luxury streets via dei Mille, via Calabritto and Filangieri, or go up to Vomero and visit via Scarlatti and via Giordano.
+One of these streets is Via Toledo, a very long promenade full of shops of any kind.
+From via Toledo you can also easily reach via Chiaia and the famous luxury streets via dei Mille, via Calabritto and Filangieri, the unmissable Galleria Umberto I, or go up to Vomero and visit via Scarlatti and via Giordano.

 We recommend